SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 Note: What I've found in Asana is that it can get confusing really quick.
 Especially if you have a large project or a couple of large projects.
 Smaller teams might struggle to make sure projects are updated and that people are using it effectively.

 I would suggest keeping tasks basic and simple.
-As much as you might be tempted to make a task for every single detail of a project, over-planning can be overwelming and unnecessary.
+As much as you might be tempted to make a task for every single detail of a project, over-planning can be overwhelming and unnecessary.

 ### What's new in Asana 2018?

+* Portfolios allow you to see the real-time status of projects and whether or not you're on track or not.
+* Timelines are basically a gantt chart view of how long aspects of a project will last and allow for dependencies.
+* Board view is also pretty new, which is my personal favorite.

 ### Alternates to Asana